Richard-Burns/SimpleMixer/README.md

 - fixed output dimmer toggle not working
 - fixed crash when reloading postfxs
 - removed faulty save component - ctrl + alt + s saves all

-To-do
-- Finally switch out the audioanalysis for the new one
-- re-arrange the UI to give more space for more functionality
-- Loading fixes for toxes and post fx and memory saving stuff
-- Remove replicators from toxes and movies provided the postfx update worked well
-- presets for toxes and post fx media
-- Add Warpa as a new mapping tool in the back end

 ###### 1.2.1